DaveDangereux/davevim/README.md

 - colour-matched brackets
 - treesitter playground / highlight group identifying solution (ongoing)
 - Twilight for Zen Mode (including hack to fix transparency issue)
+- telescope with fzf

 ## Upcoming
-- telescope with fzf
+- dashboard
-- telescope media files plugin
 - add status line plugin (lualine or feline)
 - setup LSP (Language Server Protocol)
 - nvim-gps for breadcrumbs

 ## Unsorted
+- neoclip for better clipboard
+- see if we can get telescope bookmarks working
+- glow markdown preview
 - see if there's a fix for empty buffers hanging around
 - git diff tools
 - notifications